jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 bowtie2 --help
 module purge
 ```
-Here’s how you actually run the shell script:
-`sbatch myCommands.sh`

-or, with additional options:
-`sbatch --cpus-per-task=8 -t 1-0 --job-name=myJob1 myCommands.sh`

 7. if there's a problem, use scancel to kill a job or jobs.
 The simplest way is to use the job ID: `scancel myJobID`